 Dr. William Brooke-O'Shaughnessy (1809 -1889)

 Born in Limerick in 1809, O’Shaughnessy was incredibly intelligent, and so was sent to study medicine at the University of Edinburgh in 1827.
-After his studies, he moved to London and began working on analysing the blood of cholera sufferers.
+After his studies, he moved to London and began working on analyzing the blood of cholera sufferers.

 His studies led him to actually cure cholera when he discovered that by replacing the lost salt and water intravenously, the disease would cease.

-He published several medical handbooks on chemistry and medicinal plants, and was also the first scientist to introduce cannabis to Western medicine.
+He published several medical handbooks on chemistry and medicinal plants and was also the first scientist to introduce cannabis to Western medicine.
 He was responsible for the invention of a type of telegraphic cable, better suited to warm temperatures, and for that discovery, he was knighted by Queen Victoria in 1856.

 Agnes Clerke (1842 - 1907)